-Wintercomfort received a grant from the Anglian Water Positive Difference Fund to contribute towards the ongoing delivery of their Winter Women homeless support project.
+Wintercomfort has received funding to contribute towards the ongoing delivery of their Winter Women homeless support project.

 For both men and women, homelessness is often caused by a combination of events.
 All of Wintercomfort’s service users have experienced serious trauma such as: a relationship breakdown, a criminal conviction, bereavement, job loss or debt.
 However, there are some triggers that particularly affect women, including fleeing from a violent partner, sexual abuse and growing up in care.